 BSM courses comprise 14 weeks of teaching plus one week of exams.
 Each course usually meets three to four times per week for a total of 42 contact hours per semester.
 Normally, one BSM course transfers either as 3 or 4 semester hours.

-You will be charged the basic term expenses as indicated in the academic catalog, and you may apply your internal scholarships to the cost of the program.
+You will be charged Gordon tuition and fees as indicated in the academic catalog, and you may apply your internal scholarships to the cost of the program.
+Room and Board are not charged by BSM to Gordon, and so are not charged by Gordon to the student.
+You should be prepared to pay those directly on the ground.
 Please consult with Student Financial Services to review your situation.
+Regular Gordon tuition and fees cover the following:

 APPLICATION PROCEDURE & DEADLINES